PRETgroup/goFB/docs/TFB/README.md

 An example of event data associations on a basicFB:
 ```
-basicFB firstBasic;
+basicFB FirstBasic;
-interface of firstBasic {
+interface of FirstBasic {
     in event a;
     out event b;
     in int c with a;